We've created the best guide to the SAT Reading section out there.

 These guides lay the groundwork for your SAT Reading practice and preparation.
 Read on to find out how to approach SAT Reading, and what high level strategies to always keep in mind.

-Make sure you understand the format of the SAT Critical Reading section - it might be different from what you expect.
+Make sure you understand the format of the SAT Reading section—it might be different from what you expect.
 Get a detailed overview of what types of questions are on SAT Reading, and what people think is tested but really isn't.